yclas/documentation/how-to-mark-image-as-primary.md

 ## How it works

 Let's say you have published an ad with two images.
-This is how it's displayed on Listing page:
+This is how it's displayed on the Listing page:

 ![primary-image](//docs.yclas.com/images/primary-image.png)

-If you want to change the primary image, you have to click to edit the ad and then click "Primary Image" under the image you want to mark as primary.
+If you want to change the primary image, you have to click "Edit" on the ad and then click "Primary Image" under the image you want to mark as primary.

 ![primary-image1](//docs.yclas.com/images/primary-image1.png)